BrokenGravity/brokengravity.github.com/info.md

 How we do it

-In the past, we have helped our clients turn ideas into products, radically streamline business workflow, and even helped other technology companies turn around struggling products.
+We help our clients turn ideas into products, radically streamline business workflow, and even help other technology companies turn around struggling products.
 We have also been successful at working with existing technology teams giving them tools and processes that allow them to be more efficient and enabled them to spend time innovating.

 What have we done